About AMOCatlas

 • SAMBA (34.5°S) - South Atlantic monitoring

-• DSO - Denmark Strait overflow
+• DSO (Denmark Strait) - Denmark Strait overflow transport

 • Arctic Gateway - Pan-Arctic gateway transports

-• FW2015 - Altimetry-based transport estimates at 26°N
+• FW2015 (26°N) - Satellite altimetry and cable-based transport estimates

 • CALAFAT2025 - Bayesian estimates of Atlantic meridional heat transport